aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

         * Using the provided QoS mechanism, set the read and write bandwidth QoS for the job to 20% of the values recorded.

-        * Rerun the test with this QoS setting and record the results.
+        * Rerun the test with this QoS setting and record the read and write bandwidth in the output.

 	*